Pediatric Therapy Services

 Learning, Communication and Behavioral Disorders

 - Spinal Cord Injuries

 Our pediatric therapy team is involved in providing several specialty clinics throughout the year.

-Autism Screening Clinics provide access to a multi-disciplined autism screening for parents of children from 1-12 years of age at no cost.
+Autism Diagnostic Clinics provide access to a multi-disciplined autism screening for parents of children from 1-12 years of age at no cost.
 For details or to set up an appointment for your child, contact Tiffani at 701.780.2481.

 Developmental Assessment Clinics provide annual developmental assessments for high risk children in Fort Totten and Belcourt, ND.
 These clinics are also sponsored by a grant through Children's Specialty Health Services.